belenedgar/TunePad-Tutorials/under_the_sea.md

 ```

 # Step 4: Bubbles
 - Locate the **Bubbles** cell that was provided in the project.
-Inside there is a line with a playSound() function that holds the bubble sound
+Inside you will see a for-loop holding a playSound() function that plays the bubble sound.
+Everything you write for this step will be inside the for-loop, meaning everything should be indented.
 ```python
 playSound(3538, beats = 0)
 ```